Skip to main content

 The retina is one of the most metabolically active tissues in the body, requiring a constant, rich supply of blood and oxygen.
 Estrogen plays a role in maintaining the health of the tiny blood vessels that serve the retina.
 Clomiphene’s activity at estrogen receptors within these vessels could potentially alter blood flow or vascular tone.

-Similarly, the that form the optic nerve rely on estrogen-mediated neuroprotection.
+Similarly, the retinal ganglion cells that form the optic nerve rely on estrogen-mediated neuroprotection.
 A change in this signaling environment could make these neurons more excitable or prone to misfiring, generating these spontaneous light perceptions.
 These are the very first whispers from the visual system that the hormonal landscape has changed.
 They are important signals to recognize, document, and communicate to your clinical team, as they provide a window into your body’s unique response to the therapy.

 Intermediate